Improving Your Infectious Disease Screening

 • EasyScreenTM Sample Processing Kits are FDA-listed clinical concentrators.

-Enteric Pathogenic Bacteria Reagents
+Enteric Pathogenic Bacterial Reagents

 Aeromonas spp. associated with gastroenteritis is a major public health concern especially for young children.
 The ability to grow and produce toxins at cold temperatures is fundamental to its status as an emerging food pathogen1.